Leen-ak/File-Scanner/README.md

 6. Help and Documentation: Built-in help command to guide users on available features and usage.

 ## Installation
-To use fileUsage, you need to have a C++ compiler that supports C++17 or later and the necessary build tools.
+To use File-Scanner, you need to have a C++ compiler that supports C++17 or later and the necessary build tools.

 ## Usage
 - The basic usage of fileUsage is as follows: